eduardoh27/LS-FUNNY/README.md

 ## Citation

-If you use this dataset in your research, please cite the following paper:
+If you use this dataset in your research, please cite our paper:

 > Herrera-Alba, E., Manrique, R. "Exploring multimodal humor detection in Latin-American Spanish with LS-FUNNY." *Status: Accepted to 2025 International Conference on Applied Informatics* (2025).